Ashish22m87/Ashish22m87/README.md

 ## 🌱 I’m currently learning

- Currently, I am enrolled in the Bachelor of Computer Science and Mathematics(Honors).
+ Currently, I am enrolled in the Bachelor of Computer Science and Mathematics(Honors) at Trent University, Ontario, Canada.
 I am actively deepening my understanding and skills in backend development with a focus on AI and ML.

 - **Python:** Mastering the language as a cornerstone for AI and ML development.
 - **Java:** Exploring its versatility in backend development, particularly for enterprise applications and AI/ML integration.